Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 Duration: 10

 ### Fork and Clone Repository for Quickstart
 You'll need to create a fork of the repository for this Quickstart in your GitHub account.
-Visit the [tko-data-engineering GitHub Repository](https://github.com/sfc-gh-jhansen/tko-data-engineering) repository and click on the "Fork" button near the top right.
+Visit the [Data Engineering Pipelines with Snowpark Python associated GitHub Repository](https://github.com/Snowflake-Labs/sfguide-data-engineering-with-snowpark-python) and click on the "Fork" button near the top right.
 Complete any required fields and click "Create Fork".

 Next you will need to clone your new forked repository to your local computer.
 For connection details about your new Git repository, open the Repository, click on the green "Code" icon near the top of the page and copy the "HTTPS" link.